volagold/stock-classify/README.md

 You should be able to get around 95% test accuracy.
 Model file will be saved as `model.pkl` in the same folder.

-3.classify 5000+ unlabeled tickets
+③ classify 5000+ unlabeled tickets
 ```shell
 python pred.py
 ```
 Prediction will be saved to a `prediction.json` file.

 ### III.deep learning
-1.prepare data for training with
+① prepare data for training with
 ```shell
 cd cnn
 python prepare.py
 ```
 The output is two csv files "training_data.csv" and "unlabeled_data.csv" in the `cnn` folder.

-2.train the model with
+② train the model with
 ```shell
 python train.py
 ```
 [wandb](https://wandb.ai/) is used for logging with project name "stock-cls", so before training please create an account and login.
 Otherwise, you can comment out the logger variable in `train.py`.
 After training, model weights will be saved to `cnn/stock-cls/[some-name]/checkpoints/` folder.

-3.classify unlabeled tickets with
+③ classify unlabeled tickets with
 ```shell
 python pred.py
 ```